pdefusco/Using_CML_MLFlow/README.md

-# ML Flow Experiments in CML
+# Using ML Flow in CML

 This project is a CML Quickstart for ML Flow Experiments based on the Release Guide that can be downloaded at this [link](https://docs.cloudera.com/cdp-public-cloud-preview-features/cloud/pub-ml-experiments-with-mlflow/pub-ml-experiments-with-mlflow.pdf).

 ## Overview